How is Diversity Important to You?

 Bauder College Overall Diversity Not Known

-Bauder College is ranked #2,280 in ethnic diversity nationwide with a student body composition that is below the national average.
+Bauder College is ranked #2,532 in ethnic diversity nationwide with a student body composition that is far below the national average.

 Explore Bauder College Ethnic Diversity

-If the data is present, the chart will also show Bauder College faculty diversity.
+If the data is present, the following chart will show Bauder College undergraduate student diversity.

 Geographic Diversity Unclear